Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 In the event of a veteran’s death, children may be eligible for added benefits, including help with burial costs and survivor compensation.

-To discover a wealth of local benefits for you and your family beyond these federal benefits for children of veterans, be sure to check out our comprehensive guide 2022 Disabled Veteran Benefits by State and Territory.
+To discover a wealth of local benefits for you and your family beyond these federal benefits for children of veterans, be sure to check out our comprehensive guide to Veteran Benefits by State and Territory.
 Select your state to learn about a wide range of benefits available to veterans and their families!

-Who qualifies as a VA dependent?
+Who Qualifies as a VA Dependent?

 If you are the child, spouse, or parent of a veteran, the VA may classify you as a dependent, qualifying you for a variety of benefits.